The communication power of indefinite causal order: Introduction

-Over the past two decades, advantages of indefinite order have been discovered in a variety of information processing tasks, including quantum processes discrimination~\cite{chiribella2012perfect,bavaresco2021strict, bavaresco2022unitary}, query complexity~\cite{abbott2024quantum,abbott2025classical}, communication complexity~\cite{guerin2016exponential,wei2019experimental}, quantum metrology~\cite{zhao2020quantum,yin2023experimental, liu2023optimal}, and inversion of unknown dynamics~\cite{quintino2019reversing, quintino2019probabilistic, quintino2022deterministic}.
-In all these tasks, quantum operations with indefinite order were proven to outperform all possible quantum operations compatible with the existence of a definite order.
-Quite strikingly, however, no such separation was found so far in the most basic information-processing task, upon which the whole of information theory was built, namely the communication of messages from a sender to a receiver~\cite{shannon1948mathematical, shannon1956zero}.
-In the context of communication, the role of indefinite order has remained controversial so far.
-A body of papers~\cite{ebler2018enhanced,salek2018quantum,goswami2020increasing,chiribella2021indefinite,chiribella2021quantum} showed that combining noisy channels in an indefinite order leads to enhancements with respect to the standard quantum communication scenario, in which channels are combined in parallel or in sequence, without introducing additional systems that control their configuration.
-However, other works observed that the above enhancements only represent an advantage of indefinite causal order over a restricted set of scenarios with definite order, and therefore do not establish a separation between the performance of definite and indefinite order~\cite{abbott2020communication,guerin2019communication}.
-Ref.~\cite{kristjansson2020resource} pointed out that establishing a separation requires a resource-theoretic framework where the basic resources are communication devices, assembled into communication networks by a restricted set of allowed operations.
-However, the specific choice of allowed operations remained open since then, and no communication advantage of indefinite causal order was proven so far.
+Over the past two decades, advantages of indefinite order have been discovered in a variety of information processing tasks, including quantum process discrimination~\cite{chiribella2012perfect,bavaresco2021strict, wechs2021quantum,bavaresco2022unitary}, query complexity~\cite{abbott2024quantum,abbott2025classical}, communication complexity~\cite{feix2015quantum,guerin2016exponential}, quantum metrology~\cite{zhao2020quantum, liu2023optimal,mothe2024reassessing}, and inversion of an unknown quantum dynamics~\cite{quintino2019reversing, quintino2019probabilistic, quintino2022deterministic}.
+In all these tasks, quantum operations with indefinite order were proven to outperform all possible operations with definite order.
+Quite strikingly, however, no such separation was found in the most basic information processing task, namely the transmission of messages from a sender to a receiver~\cite{shannon1948mathematical, shannon1956zero}.

-Here, we provide the first rigorous demonstration of an advantage of indefinite order in quantum communication.
-To this purpose, we develop a resource theory of communication that treats definite and indefinite order in a unified way.
-In this resource theory, devices that can transmit signals are regarded as a resource, and operations that do not generate signaling from signaling-incapable devices are regarded as allowed.
-Among the allowed operations, we show that operations with indefinite order offer advantages in one-shot communication tasks.
-Specifically, we show that indefinite order enables a noiseless, single-shot transmission of a bit through two amplitude damping channels, whereas all the operations with definite order yield a noisy communication.
-This result establishes a clear-cut separation between the communication power of definite and indefinite causal order.